 From a psychiatric aspect, patients at risk of psychosis and bipolar disorder are strongly discouraged from cannabis consumption.
 Marijuana, like other drugs that stimulate their own taking can and do produce addiction.

-Marijuana use disorders are increasing and common among people with other substance use problems too.
+As a result of the expanding cannabis market, marijuana use disorders are increasing and common among people with other substance use problems too.
 Long-term effects may include impaired memory, troubled concentration and lack of motivation.
 This study reiterates the importance of keeping up with the evolving use of cannabis to better assess and treat use disorders and counsel patients.

-The Gateway Hypothesis
+The Cannabis Gateway Hypothesis

 The gateway hypothesis was proposed by Bob Dupont, MD the Founding Director of NIDA and updated since that time.
 In essence, he argued that substance abuse in adolescence, even that of legal substances such as nicotine and alcohol, can change the brain and set precedence for excessive illegal drug use in adulthood.

-Hence, such addictive behavioral tendencies early on in life act as “gateway” for future substance abuse disorders.
+Hence, such addictive behavioral tendencies early on in life act as a “gateway” for future substance abuse disorders.
 This conceptual model presents profound biological, social and public policy implications.
 Yet, a number of research studies failed to establish a causal relationship.